Greater Philadelphia Coalition Against Hunger

 - Spring Semester: November 21

-Interested Penn undergraduate students should send an email to firstname.lastname@example.org with a resume and a cover letter specifying your interest in this fellowship.
-Since applications are accepted on a rolling basis, please indicate which term you are applying for in the subject line of the email.
-In the cover letter, please describe how the Fellowship will help you explore a particular career path and/or develop a specific skill.
+Interested Penn undergraduate students should apply using this Qualtrics form with a resume and a cover letter specifying your interest in this fellowship.
+In the cover letter, please describe how the fellowship will help you explore a particular career path and/or develop a specific skill.

 Applicants should not contact the organization directly.
-Please email email@example.com with any questions regarding the fellowships.
+Please email Katie Steele at email@example.com with any questions regarding the fellowships.